Depression affects 25% of men over 18

 The first phase of the project focused on breaking down the stigma surrounding mental health.
 Foundations created online resources, and a series of posters and coasters with messages encouraging men to talk about their feelings, normalizing mental health, and ensuring them that seeking help and support is not a sign of weakness.

 In order to get materials in front of as many men as possible, Foundations reached out to a variety of spaces where men are likely to spend time – working, being active and socializing.
-They worked with municipalities to place posters in recreation centers and park facilities; the firefighters union hung the posters at their stations throughout Green Bay; and, Brown County Tavern League members received posters as well as coasters with similar messages this week that they will use in their establishments.
-There has been strong support for the project from the businesses and organizations contacted to participate, even businesses who were unable to hang posters due to company policy, responded with support for the program and felt it is an important issue that needs more awareness in our community.
+We worked with municipalities to place posters in recreation centers and park facilities; the firefighters union hung the posters at their stations throughout Green Bay; and Brown County Tavern League members hung posters and used coasters with similar messages in their establishments.
 Fox 11 promoted a segment on the issue HERE.

 In second phase of the initiative, Foundations hosted a series of men’s focus groups to better understand the issues men struggle with, and what kind of resources they need and want.